ishansd94/kube-secrets/README.md

 ```sh
 $ task build
 ```
-If you use seperate key for gitlab, change the location of the private key file.
+If you use separate key for gitlab, change the location of the private key file.
 ```
 SSH_PRIVATE_KEY: $(cat ~/.ssh/id_rsa)
 ```